AntiPwr/AntiPwr.github.io/root/wiki/ai/WIKIREADME.md

 > "Quote from the real world"
 > —Quote Attribution

 Introductory paragraph that summarizes the subject.
+If the page title appears in the introductory paragraph, it should be bolded (e.g., **Tildohsi**).
 <!-- wiki-header-section:end -->

 <!-- taxonomy-table-section:start -->
+If the page title appears in the taxonomy table, it should be bolded (e.g., **Tildohsi**)
 <div class="taxonomy-table">
   <table>
     <tr>